BubbleCow/bubblecow-documentation/Admin/Strategy/Marketing/Blog Post Pillar System.md

 	- Where possible, external links to high ranking sites.
 	- Where possible, internal links to relevant sites.
 	- Where possible, links to scholar or 'expert' material.
-7. fdgfd

-   6.

-The end of the post needs a **Bootstrap call out** with a link to the pillar article.
-This is another indicator to Google about the structure of the pillar system.
+6. **FAQ** - this is a frequently asked question section based on the exact match search term for the exact match search terms.
+7. **Link to Sub-Pillar** - a **Bootstrap callout** to the sub-pillar should be added to the bottom on the post.

-Not that a 'further reading' section is automatically created on the BubbleCow blog that links to all other posts in the category.
+8. **Related Posts** - The BubbleCow system automatically adds linked list in all the posts in the category.

-Exact Match Blog

-- tldr - this is the bite sized snippet
-- the post answers JUST the exact serach term
-- has solid traditional SEO answers
--
-bite sized snippets - chatGPT

-clear categories
-breadcrumbs